Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Introduction

 \section{Introduction}

 Sympathetic cooling of molecular ions by means of co-trapped laser-cooled atomic ions~\cite{MolhavePRA00, Drewsen99} is an efficient method for creating cold and ultra-cold molecular ions.
-Since cooling is mediated by the mutual Coulomb repulsion between the ions, it is independent of the details of the internal structure of the ions, and is therefore generally applicable.
-Consequently, it has been applied to a wide range of different species, including various polar~\cite{MolhavePRA00,KoelemeijPRL07,StaanumPRL08,WillitschPRL08,HansenAngewandte12} and apolar~\cite{BlythePRL05,TongPRL10} diatomic molecular ions, and also polyatomic molecular ions ~\cite{OstendorfPRL06,HojbjerrePRA08}, some of which have been successfully cooled down to temperatures of some tens of millikelvin.
-The study of such molecular ions is currently a vivid research topics with applications in e.g., quantum logic protocols~\cite{Drewsen13, Willitsch20}, fundamental physics~\cite{schiller05} and cold and ultra-cold chemistry~\cite{OsterwalderBook2018}.
+Since cooling is mediated by the mutual Coulomb repulsion between the ions, it is independent of the details of the internal structure of the ions and therefore generally applicable.
+Consequently, it has been applied to a wide range of different species, including various polar~\cite{MolhavePRA00,KoelemeijPRL07,StaanumPRL08,WillitschPRL08,HansenAngewandte12} and apolar~\cite{BlythePRL05,TongPRL10} diatomic molecular ions as well as polyatomic molecular ions~\cite{OstendorfPRL06,HojbjerrePRA08,CalvinPRA23}, some of which have been successfully cooled down to temperatures of some tens of milli-Kelvin.
+The study of molecular ions is currently an active research topic with applications in e.g., quantum logic protocols~\cite{Drewsen13,Sin22b,FureyQuantum24}, fundamental physics~\cite{schiller05,SafronovaRMP18,HutzlerQST20,ErezPRX23} and cold and ultra-cold chemistry~\cite{OsterwalderBook2018,Deiss24,CalvinPRL25}.

-Cooling of both the translational and internal degrees of freedom is of great interest in this respect.
-Indeed, sympathetic cooling by one laser-cooled atomic ion can cool one molecular ion to the ground state of the ion pair within the trap~\cite{WanPRA15,RugangoNJP15,WolfNature16,ChouNature17, PoulsenPhD}.
-Rotationally cold molecular ions is a versatile tool on which to implement quantum technologies.
-Polar molecular ions benefit from their permanent dipole interaction, which allows for effective control over the molecular ion and has been used to implement various quantum technologies~\cite{schuster2011cavity, Drewsen13, lin2020quantum, chou2017preparation}.
+In particular, rovibrationally cold molecular ions are a versatile tool on which to implement quantum technologies~\cite{Deiss24}.
+Polar molecular ions benefit from their permanent dipole interaction, which allows for effective control over the molecular ion and has been used to implement various quantum control protocols~\cite{schuster2011cavity, Drewsen13, lin2020quantum, chou2017preparation}.
 A drawback with polar molecular ions is that they may couple to the black body radiation via their dipole moments.
 A way around this issue is to utilize apolar molecular ions~\cite{Willitsch20}, which lack a permanent dipole moment.
-Molecular ions can also be combined into hybrid systems with neutral species for a wide range of applications in quantum technology and fundamental physics~\cite{Willitsch24}.
+The pristine control over the molecular ions has allowed to leverage quantum logic spectroscopy~\cite{Piet05} for molecular quantum state control with unprecedented spectral resolution~\cite{WolfNature16,Willitsch20}.
+Molecular ions can also be combined into hybrid systems with neutral species for a wide range of applications in quantum technology and fundamental physics~\cite{Deiss24}.